Main production area

 Morioka City, Hanamaki City

-Home span of this prefecture produces 27,000 m a year and occupies approximately 80% of the national production value and has developed as a unique hand woven of Iwate Prefecture.
-Homespan is characterized by its handiness, elasticity, resistance to wrinkles, and an excellent property that makes it difficult to feel its weight when worn.
+The homespun of this prefecture produces 27,000m annually, accounting for about 80% of the national production value, and has been developed as a unique hand-woven fabric in Iwate Prefecture.
+Homespun is characterized by its nails, elasticity, low wrinkling, and excellent weight characteristics.